mydenworld/WA_chat_export/README.md

 # WA_chat_export
-    This is a advanced python program to save your time.
-    This is used to sort out messages sent by particular members in a whatsapp chat export file It will be useful if you find a whatsapp group messy and could not find important messages
+This is a simple python program by me and my friend gladwin ( He currently has no github account so I can give the link ).
+We got irritated by all the unwanted messages in whatsapp groups. we can't able to find the correct message that we want thats why we created this project.
+This will ask you for the name of the person who sent this message and fetches all the messages sent by him

+To create the input.txt file open you phone
+ > whatsapp > group( of interest ) > menu ( three vertical dots ) > more > export chat

 Instructions:
 =============